RichardValerosoUniverse/World-at-35/README.md

 Go to the province and plant Kamote or Kamoteng-Kahoy!

-Basically, I am so technical but not I am NOT being fooled into believkng something that is OUT of context to my experiences.
+Basically, I am so technical.
+Hence,I am NOT being fooled into believing something that is OUT of context to my experiences.
+Like in Team Experiences.

 Am I hallucinating?
 Am I in the state of DELUSIONS?
 The answer is Not applicable to me!

+Am I in the Washington State?
+The answer is Yes.
+Washington, D.C.

 I am insane to be SANE.